Agoric/agoric-sdk/packages/swingset-liveslots/src/vpid-tracking.md

   * add the Promise and its `resolve`/`reject` pair to `importedVPIDs`
   * register the Promise in `valToSlot`/`slotToVal`
   * use `syscall.subscribe` to request a `dispatch.notify` delivery when the kernel resolves this promise
-* When a VPID appears as the `result` of an inbound `dispatch.deliver`:
+* When a VPID appears as the `result` of an inbound `dispatch.deliver`, the vat is responsible for deciding it:
+  * construct a promise `res` to capture the userspace-provided result
-  * if the VPID is present in `importedVPIDs`: retrieve the `[resolve, reject]` pRec and use `resolve(res)` to forward the invocation result promise to the previously-imported promise, then remove the VPID from `importedVPIDs`
+  * if the VPID is present in `importedVPIDs`: retrieve the `[resolve, reject]` pRec and use `resolve(res)` to forward eventual settlement of `res` to settlement of the previously-imported promise, then remove the VPID from `importedVPIDs`
-  * else: register `res` the invocation result promise under the VPID
+  * else: register marshaller association between the VPID and `res`
-  * in either case, use `followForKernel` to add the VPID to `exportedVPIDs` and attach settlement callbacks
+  * in either case, use `followForKernel` to add the VPID to `exportedVPIDs` and attach `.then(onFulfill, onReject)` callbacks that will map fulfillment/rejection to `syscall.resolve()

 If the serialization is for storage in virtual data, the act of storing the VPID will add the Promise to `remotableRefCounts`, which maintains a strong reference for as long as the VPID is held.
 When it is removed from virtual data (or the object/collection is deleted), the refcount will be decremented.
 When the refcount drops to zero, we perform the `exportedVPIDs`/`importedVPIDs` check and then maybe unregister the promise.